GI Promise Act Tuition Adjustment

 Yellow Ribbon Program

-The Veteran Services Yellow Ribbon program is a cost-share program with the Department of Veterans Affairs and universities covering out-of-state tuition for Post 9-11 GI Bill® benefit users.
+The VA’s Yellow Ribbon program is a cost-share program with the Department of Veterans Affairs and universities covering the difference between the in-state tuition and the out-of-state tuition charge for Post 9/11 GI Bill® benefit users.

 In addition to generous Yellow Ribbon participation, CSU offers a variety of scholarships for veterans and families and world-class veterans services.
 Because of these and other efforts, Military Times lists CSU at number five among public colleges and universities on its national 2019 “Best for Vets” ranking.